Common usages of JPROF are:

 As another example, metrics=ptt_insts+ptt_cycles+cpi will produce the standard callflow output with an additional column for CPI.
 However, composite metrics, such as CPI, have no delta columns in log-rt.

-The RtDriver.command method allows you to send any valid RTDRIVER command to the copy of JPROF that was loaded by your JVM.
+The RtDriver.command method allows you to send any valid command to the copy of JPROF that was loaded by your JVM.

 To send the start command, followed by the hd command, simply add these statements to your java program: